 FAMILY COMPETITION NIGHT

 Split into teams and play a bunch of games together.
 Or participate in some sort of family challenge, like a lip sync battle or cooking competition.
-Check out THIS POST for more family competition ideas.
+We love a good family night competition and bet that you will, too!

 Grab sleeping bags or place a mattress or two on the floor and sleep together in the family room.
 You're staying up late already, so why not add that extra special touch?